auth0/node-jsonwebtoken/README.md

 Additional headers can be provided via the `headers` object.

 Generated jwts will include an `iat` claim by default unless `noTimestamp` is specified.
+If `iat` is inserted in the payload, it will be used instead of the real payload, which can be useful if you want your JWTs to be verified by servers having a slightly backdated clock.

 Example